 Urbanization often has more severe hydrologic effects than timber harvesting or agriculture, replacing watershed vegetation with impervious surfaces in the form of paved roads and parking lots.
 Urbanization results in increased surface runoff and correspondingly earlier and higher peak flows following storms.
 Flooding frequency also increases.
 Channelization of small streams and the use of storm sewers designed for rapid downstream transport of drainage waters only compound these effects.
 Both are intended as flood control measures but in fact can contribute to rapid water rise and flooding downstream, often still within the urban area.
-There is a direct relationship between urbanization (watershed imperviousness) and the number of bankfull flows occurring annually.89 Researchers estimate that a watershed with 25% impervious surfaces experiences an event of peak volume equivalent to the 100-year storm (under completely forested conditions) once every five years.
-At 38% imperviousness, this same event occurs every 2.5 years, and at 65% imperviousness, it occurs annually.90 turbidity and uniformity of substrates.
-Planners try to reduce structural complexity by bank armoring, and by channelization.
-Intended to limit the damage to streamside property resulting from increased flooding and erosion, channelization often results in increased flow velocities, increased flooding, and erosive power downstream.
+There is a direct relationship between urbanization (watershed imperviousness) and the number of bankfull flows occurring annually.6 Researchers estimate that a watershed with 25% impervious surfaces experiences an event of peak volume equivalent to the 100-year storm (under completely forested conditions) once every five years.
+At 38% imperviousness, this same event occurs every 2.5 years, and at 65% imperviousness, it occurs annually.7

-FIGURE 8.8 - Waller Creek in downtown Austin TX, is a great example of a channelized urban stream, Image courtesy of Johnnie Smith.
+Figure 8.8 - Waller Creek in downtown Austin, Texas, is a great example of a channelized urban stream..
+Image courtesy of Johnnie Smith.